Chef Dennis

 ingredients to make stuffed salmon in bowls on a wooden cutting board

-Let’s start by gathering the ingredients we need to make my Stuffed Salmon.
-In Chef Speak this is called the Mise en Place which translates into Everything in its Place.
+Let’s start by gathering the ingredients needed for my Cab Stuffed Salmon recipe.
+In Chef Speak, this is called the Mise en Place, which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.